novuhq/mongo-to-D2/readme.md

 We will look in the future to move this tool to a npm distributed cli tool for better maintainability and additional features.

+In addition, we will look to support a way to put in custom mapping so your database does not have to change to use this tool.

 If you wish to contribute to this tool, <a href="https://discord.novu.co">Come Join Our Discord</a> and discuss with the team what you would like to do.